 Actions for Government

-- Establish voluntary human capital reporting/workforce standards, and work with key stakeholders to encourage more organisations to provide better information on how they invest in, lead and manage their workforces for the long term.
+- Establish voluntary workforce reporting standards, and work with key stakeholders to encourage more organisations to provide better information on how they invest in, lead and manage their workforces for the long term.
 Similar requirements are required for the reporting of public sector organisations.

 - Provide small firms with HR support, delivered at a local level through key stakeholders like the Local Enterprise Partnership, Growth Hubs and chambers of commerce.